This story is a companion piece to The Promise, which can also be found in the Stories section on this website.

 “I love you, too,” Devon could barely respond.
 He turned his phone off and sat and felt and then had to quit feeling for a bit.
 He made a cup of tea and sat on the back porch.
 He was glad the weather had cooled off.
 He wanted tomorrow to be perfect for her, for all of them.

 Anna awoke pain free.
 It had been so long since that had happened she didn’t immediately recognize it.
 She stretched tentatively.
 “Thank You for a wonderful morning,” she breathed.
 She heard Gretchen at the door.
 “You’re awake,” Gretchen said cheerfully, “and you look extra pretty this morning.”

 “Do you want to stretch before you get up?”
 Gretchen asked.

 The rest of the morning disappeared in activity, and soon they were on their way to the hills outside of town.
-The day was sunny but with a bit of a breeze that threatened to cool as evening approached.
+The day was sunny with a bit of a breeze.
 When they arrived, everyone had their tasks.
 The driver and his attendant made sure Anna’s chair was firmly positioned on the grass, placed Anna carefully in it, and then went back to wait in the car.

 “Are you comfortable, Ms. Prescott?”
 Lisa asked as she fussed with the blankets.

 “Yes, very,” replied Anna.
 She had worn a blouse with deep ruffles, and she pulled her shawl around her shoulders.
 Aaron noticed with pleasure that it was one he’d given her.